-It wasn’t until we heard a couple of jungle babblers delightfully chattering away in the bamboo groves of Bandipur, fracturing the fabric of silence, did we realise that this was going to be not just a Tour.
+It wasn’t until we heard a couple of jungle babblers delightfully chattering away in the bamboo groves of Bandipur, fracturing the fabric of silence, did we realize that this was going to be not just a Tour.
 It was to be a journey to rediscover an ancient connection with the world we inhabit.

 The first day of the Bandipur Tour dawned, and we gathered for lunch.
-Skippers Phillip Ross and Harsha Narasimhamurthy welcomed the group informally, because what followed next was a round of introduction of participants and of Bandipur as a treasure chest of diverse wildlife.
-A few white-cheeked barbets, scaly-breasted munias, coppersmith barbets, and purple-rumped sunbirds in the bamboo groves at the lodge had already written a charming beginning to the impending journey.
+Skippers Phillip Ross and Harsha Narasimhamurthy welcomed the group informally because what followed next was a round of introduction of participants and of Bandipur as a treasure chest of diverse wildlife.
+A few white-cheeked barbets, Scaly-breasted munias, coppersmith barbets, and purple-rumped sunbirds in the bamboo groves at the lodge had already written a charming beginning to the impending journey.

 The gloomy monsoon sky bearing an impending rain in its womb happily failed to dampen the spirits of the excited bunch of wildlife and photography enthusiasts eagerly gearing up for their first safari.